krzemienski/awesome-from-stars/README.md

 * [restyler/scrapeninja-api-php-client](https://github.com/restyler/scrapeninja-api-php-client): Web scraper with proxy rotation, retries, and with Chrome TLS fingerprint emulation.
 PHP Client
 * [tonhati/Scraper](https://github.com/tonhati/Scraper): Scrapes GitHub Topics , Creates a CSV file for each of the top 30 Topics containing top 25 repositories for each topic, their name, username, stars, and URL
 * [shockz-offsec/Scraping-Notion-Backup](https://github.com/shockz-offsec/Scraping-Notion-Backup): This script automates the backup process of Notion data into Markdown and CSV formats, removing the need for tokens and private Notion APIs.
 It also removes AWS identifiers in the markdown files, folders, and internal references in the backup.
+* [D4Vinci/Scrapling](https://github.com/D4Vinci/Scrapling): 🕷️ An adaptive Web Scraping framework that handles everything from a single request to a full-scale crawl!
 * [scrapy/scrapy](https://github.com/scrapy/scrapy): Scrapy, a fast high-level web crawling & scraping framework for Python.
 * [scrapy/scrapyd](https://github.com/scrapy/scrapyd): A service daemon to run Scrapy spiders
 * [scrapy/scrapyd-client](https://github.com/scrapy/scrapyd-client): Command line client for Scrapyd server